-This project, funded by the New Brunswick Wildlife Trust Fund, enabled us to make an inventory of habitats (for a total of 42 sites) on two sections to determine various environmental aspects; one of the sections begins approximately 5 KM downstream of the covered bridge at Cameron's Mill and ends at the cement bridge located at St-Ignace (Gérasmine Road) and the other section is located from the covered bridge going upstream for a distance of about 1.2 KM.
+This project, funded by the New Brunswick Wildlife Trust Fund, enabled us to make an inventory of habitats (for a total of 61 sites) to determine various environmental aspects.
+The section inventoried in 2017 begins about 1.5 KM upstream of the covered bridge at Cameron's Mill and measures an approximate total of 5.7 KM.

-Results from the habitat inventory of the section located approximately 5 KM downstream of the covered bridge located at Cameron's Mill to the cement bridge in St-Ignace show: an estimated average wetted width of 22.7 meters, an average full width watercourse edge estimated at 26.2 meters, bank full water depth estimated at 40.9 centimeters, and average depth of wet stream was estimated at 30.7 centimeters.
-The averages of the habitat types (visually estimated) of the total inventoried section were calculated as follows: riffle 19%, run 63%, pool 16.5%, and other 1.5%.
+Results from the habitat inventory of this section show: an estimated average wetted width of 19 meters, an average full width watercourse edge estimated at 23 meters, bank full water depth estimated at 45 centimeters, and average depth of wet stream was estimated at 38centimeters.
+The averages of the habitat types (visually estimated) of the total inventoried section were calculated as follows: riffle 16.6%, run 51.5%, pool 25%, and other 6.9%.

 Wood turtle found during 2015 habitat survey on the Kouchibouguacis River